 Eczema or atopic dermatitis.
 The major problem with eczema is that it itches like crazy.
 So the focus of treatment is to relieve this itching through the use of a hydrocortisone cream and an antihistamine.
 It will also be important to keep the skin moisturized by using an oil-based lotion.
 For children with eczema, bathe them no more than 3 times a week using a bath oil.
 And keep their fingernails short to help decrease the amount of damage caused by scratching.
 To reduce inflammation, apply a corticosteroid cream or ointment.
 For severe cases the doctor may prescribe an ointment with coal tar in it.
 This may help, but it will be very messy and stinky.

-Rash Ointments and Creams
+Best Rash Ointments and Creams

 Benadryl is an antihistamine sedative that relieves itching associated with allergies, hives, and rashes.
 An antihistamine reduces itching and swelling by blocking histamine, a chemical released in the body that contributes to inflammation.
+You can get Benadryl at Amazon.

 Calamine is a mixture of zinc and iron oxide, the main ingredients in calamine lotion.
 The lotion is supposed to help reduce itching caused by sunburn, poison ivy, eczema, chickenpox, and other rashes.
 The FDA says there is no proof.
 But what do they know?